-The Society recognizes net investment income as follows:
+The Society recognizes net investment income in the operating fund.

-- (i) Net investment income that is not externally or internally restricted in the statement of operations in the operating fund. - (ii) Other externally restricted net investment income in the statement of operations in the appropriate restricted fund. - (iii) Internally restricted net investment income in the statement of operations in the appropriate restricted fund. - (c) Donations and bequests in kind and contributed services: - (i) The Society occasionally receives donated assets.
+- (c) Donations and bequests in kind and contributed services: - (i) The Society occasionally receives donated assets.
 Donated assets are recorded at the estimated fair market value in cases that the fair value can be reasonably determined. - (ii) The Society benefits greatly from contributed services in the form of volunteer time for various activities.
 The value of contributed services is not recognized in these financial statements as their fair value cannot be reasonably determined.